Merging a Pull Request

 - You can’t modify anything on mobile (e.g. titles, labels)

-- Provide a consistent paper trail in the
+- We like to provide a consistent paper trail in the

 History.markdownfile for each release